Burnaby Sweet As Honey

 The homeowners in this Burnaby kitchen renovation didn’t want to move and knew their home needed major upgrades.
 They particularly didn’t like their dark, cramped, dysfunctional kitchen.

-We encourage you to review the before and after photos here to see the extent of the renovation, and where and how the kitchen was transformed.
+We encourage you to review the before and after photos (found below) to see the extent of the renovation, and where and how the kitchen was transformed.

 Before the renovation, the kitchen was tucked away in a dark alcove.
 Natural light and views were in the front of the home where less time was spent.
 We decided to move the kitchen, as this allowed the creation of a light-filled open concept living space with a view.